zarf-dev/proposals/0032-support-ipv6/README.md

 How will UX be reviewed, and by whom?
 -->

 hostPort and hostIP can be used in the daemonset on IPv4, which will limit the connections to the proxy to only those on the actual node.
-However, IPv6 clusters cannot use the hostPort strategy because the kernel does not support rewriting packets from ::1 (localhost) to a different IP address, this is the same fundamental limitation that affects NodePort services on IPv6 localhost connections.
+However, IPv6 clusters cannot use hostPort on localhost because the kernel does not support rewriting packets from ::1 (localhost) to a different IP address, this is the same limitation that affects NodePort services on IPv6 localhost connections.
 IPv6 clusters will have to use hostNetwork instead.
 The proxy will still guarantee that calls outside the node will not reach the registry by listening only on [::1], However, hostNetwork comes with other security concerns, notably that it gives the pod the ability to take over or listen to any port on the system.

 <!-- Network policies are not considered in the host IP or Host Network setup so if someone wanted to block certain namespaces from the Zarf registry they would no longer be able to.
 TODO: I need to verify this.  -->

-Increased attack vector, if someone were to gain access to the proxy pod in the daemonset, they could break the registry or potentially forward malicious content.
-There are additional concerns with the IPv6 solution where pods will have `hostNetwork: true`.
-An attacker who has taken over the registry proxy pod would have the ability to bind to any free port on the node.
-For now we are using the default alpine socat image which includes a shell.
-In the future we could use a different image for the proxy that has no shell to limit this possibility.
+Increased attack vector, if someone were to gain access to the proxy pod in the daemonset, they could break the connection to the registry or return malicious content.
+The socat image that we use should have no shell to help mitigate this.

 <!-- The daemonset pod will not be monitored by a sidecar / istio?
 TODO: figure this out.
 Also does the istio host mode change this? -->

-The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommend that pods baseline pods should not set hostPort or HostNetwork.
+The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommends that pods should not set hostPort or HostNetwork.
 Users with controllers that enforce these standards, such as Kyverno, will need to make an exemption.
-Additionally, some distros will disable hostPorts / hostNetworks by default and users will need to use admin permissions to allow these features.
-For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires `kubectl label namespace zarf pod-security.kubernetes.io/enforce=privileged --overwrite` to make the Zarf namespace privileged.
-For this feature to be considered stable, Zarf must document which settings are required to enable the hostPort solution to make it work in different clusters ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).
+Additionally, some distros will disable hostPort and hostNetwork by default and users will need to use admin permissions to allow these features.
+For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires that the namespace be privileged.
+For this feature to be considered stable, the Zarf documentation must include instructions for which settings to change to enable hostPort / hostNetwork on the most common Kubernetes distributions.
+This is related to  ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).

-Some users may rely on calling the NodePort service outside of the cluster.
-In this case, they would no longer be able to do this by default.
-They would instead have to setup their own service to connect to the registry.
-This is a reasonable tradeoff for better security by default.
+The registry is no longer accessible from outside of the cluster by default.
+Some users may rely on this, and will instead have to setup their own exposed service to connect to the registry.

 The root CA, the server (registry) certificate, and the client (proxy) certificate will all be stored in the cluster in the same format as secrets created with [kubectl create secret tls](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
 Both the public and private key for each of these certs and the CA will be in the cluster.
 Users will need ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.